cg-tuwien/Auto-Vk-Toolkit/docs/dynamic_rendering.md

 Finally, while the option to derive most of the required parameters from a given image view is provided, the attachments created in this way will be compatible with any other image view, that has the same parameters.
 That is, one can create a pipeline with dynamic attachment created by `declare_dynamic_for()` function, and then provide a completely different image view in the actuall `begin_dynamic_rendering()` call.

-With this, an example of creating a pipeline for dynamic rendering is as follows:
+The following shows an example of creating a pipeline for dynamic rendering:
 ```cpp
 auto Pipeline = avk::context().create_graphics_pipeline_for(
 	avk::vertex_shader("shader.vert"),